jvitku/nengo_1.4/README.txt

 This generates eclipse projects into the folders simulator and simulator-ui.

-In eclipse, import (2) projects from nengo folder.
+In eclipse, import (simulator and simulator-ui) projects from nengo folder, clean/build.

-Launch Nengo by calling main method in class: NengoLauncher.
+Launch Nengo by calling main method in class: NengoLauncher or by runnign scripts either simulator-ui/nengo or simulator-ui/nengo-cl.